 A dead widow, a powerful politician and an unsolved mystery

-In this Dec.
-12, 2016 photo, author Ann DAngelo stands in a ditch off of Highway 146 where parts of her book "Dark Highway" took place outside of New Castle, Ky.
-DAngelo's book describes the events surrounding the Nov.
-6, 1936 murder of Vera Garr Taylor.
+Ann DAngelo stands in a ditch off Highway 146 where parts of her book "Dark Highway" took place outside New Castle.

 Comments